microsoft/azure-quantum-parity-readout/README.md

 Some of the raw datasets (all datasets labelled `run_name.zip`) contain timetraces that were left uncoarsened and as a result, are really large.
 If you are only interested in using the coarsened data to regenerate a figure, you can download the `converted_data.zip` file from zenodo.
-This zip contains all the CQ converted RF measurements used to generate the figures (see note in previous subsection).
+This zip contains all the CQ converted RF measurements used to generate the figures (see note in previous subsection for more details).

 As a result, the minimal datasets you need to download from [Zenodo](https://zenodo.org/records/14804380) to reproduce all figures in the paper are:
 - `simulated.zip` (1.0 GB)